xavierjohn/partial-content-uploads/draft-ietf-partial-content-uploads.md

 In the absence of the Allow-Length header field, a client is required to know the maximum length through out-of-band knowledge such as publicly documented policy or through probing requests until a suitable length is determined.

 An origin server MAY choose to return Allow-Length in a HEAD or OPTIONS request for a client that did not persist the value and resumes a transfer at a later time.
-The specified Allow-Length SHOULD NOT change for the lifetime of the transfer.
-If the value does change during a transfer, then the origin server SHOULD support the HEAD method, OPTIONS method, or both, which will respond with an updated Allow-Length header field.
+The specified Allow-Length SHOULD NOT change for the lifetime of a transfer.
+If the value does change during a transfer, then the origin server SHOULD support the HEAD method, OPTIONS method, or both, that SHALL respond with an updated Allow-Length header field.

 ## Resource Contention